ermaitland/ga-project-4-frontend/README.md

 # Description

+This was the fourth project in the General Assembly software engineering immersive.
 For this project I had one week to create a full stack app.
 We had the choice to go solo or in a group, and I chose to try on my own.
 I wanted to push myself and see what I could do after three months of learning, and I had only done one project on my own in the past.
 The project had a Django backend, using postgres, and the front end was a React.js app.
+I decided to go for a passion of mine, medical tech - and create a medical information and tracker website.

 # Deployment link

 https://medichecker.netlify.app

+You can log in with the credentials:

+- Username: Test
+- Password: Password!1

 # Getting Started/Code Installation